 The islands are predominantly Roman Catholic.
-However one can find churches of other denominations and a mosque and other religion are practiced freely.
+However one can find churches of other denominations and a mosque and other religion are practised freely.

 Maltese (a Semitic language), English and Italian are widely spoken.

-The government maintains a large, state-of-the-art hospital called Mater Dei Hospital.
+Government maintains a large, state-of-the-art hospital called Mater Dei Hospital.
 The National Health Service is free of charge and there are health agreements with many countries.
-Private hospitals and private health care also exist in Malta.
+Private hospitals and private health care also exists on Malta.

 Malta’s climate is typical of the Mediterranean and is strongly influenced by the sea.
 The Maltese Islands have a pleasantly sunny climate with a daily average of around 12 hours sunshine in summer going down to 5 to 6 hours in mid-winter.